Amelia5p/battleship/README.md

 the game was asking if user wanted h/v when user picked 1 which is unnecessary, fixed this by: setting orientation to H automatically if 1 is selected

 computer ships were marked as '~' but when supposed to be hidden there were no spaces between cells where the ships were so you could tell their locations, updated with space to hide properly.

+I was not fully familiar with the game so initially players could choose ship size 1 five times, implemented code to fix this to only allow one of each ship size per player.